fretscha-ansible/ansible-role-first-five-minutes/README.md

 This role requires Ansible 1.6 or higher.

-It has successfully been tested on following Digital Ocean images
+It has successfully been tested on following [Digital Ocean][2] images
-* Ubuntu 14.04 (trusty tahr)
+* Ubuntu 14.04 (Trusty Tahr)
+* Ubuntu 14.10 (Utopic Unicorn)
+* Ubuntu 15.04 (Vivid Vervet)
+  - needs the pre-installation of python -  by default only python 3 is installed on vivid, which is not supported by ansible <= 1.9.1 yet.

 Older releases of Ubuntu (12.04 | 12.10 | 13.04 | 13.10) had been partially tested successfully.

-Accelarated mode is disabled by default.
-Enabling the accelerated mode requires the `python-keyczar`package installed.

 Role Variables
 --------------

 Take a look at the roles/first_five_minutes/defaults/main.yml to see in detail how defaults are set.
 You shall override all defaults in the host_vars or/and group_vars.

+* `ffm_timzone`:
+  - Description: system timezone
+  - Default: `Etc/UTC`

+* `ffm_upgrade`:
+  - Description: upgrade policy: no, safe, full, dist
+  - Default: `no`

 * `ffm_root_password`:
   - Description: root_password hash for console login as root.